 Ready to hire your first employee for your small business?
 Congratulations!
 You’ve reached an important milestone: you’re joining the millions of other U.S. small businesses that create 1.5 million jobs every year.

-Here’s how to do it from conducting background checks and drug testing to compliance, recordkeeping, insurance and onboarding.
+Here’s how to hire your first employee, from conducting background checks and drug testing, to compliance, recordkeeping, and insurance.

 1. Perform a Background Check

 Performing a background check on a potential new hire is a crucial step.